h2zero/NimBLE-Arduino/README.md

 # *** UPDATE ***

-Server code nearing readyness, checkout the ServerDev branch if you would like to assist with testing
+Server code nearing readiness, checkout the ServerDev branch if you would like to assist with testing.

+Client code working with all functionality.

 # ****************